 As an added bonus, when you arrive on PEI by Ferry at Wood Islands, you’ll immediately find yourself on the famous Points East Coastal Drive Route.
 This 475 kilometre stretch of roads circles the entire east coast of the province, winding along small harbours, rolling hills, shorelines, and farmlands.
 The drive even takes you right into central Charlottetown, but not before passing numerous sightseeing delights, such as parks, marinas, towns, Inns, museums, restaurants, or world-class golf courses like Crowbush Cove.

-No matter what you see or do on Prince Edward Island, make sure a trip on the mv Confederation or mv Holiday Island is on your agenda.
+No matter what you see or do on Prince Edward Island, make sure a trip with Northumberland Ferries is on your agenda.
 Book your ferry crossing today.

 And remember to keep your phone or camera charged, as you really can’t go anywhere on Prince Edward Island without finding something beautiful.